Big Boi

 Antwan André Patton (born February 1, 1975), known professionally as Big Boi, is an American rapper and record producer.
 Born in Savannah, Georgia, and raised in Atlanta, he was one half of the Southern hip-hop duo Outkast along with rapper André 3000, which the two formed in 1992.

 As part of Outkast, the duo's six studio albums were each met with critical and commercial success, spawning hit songs including "Ms. Jackson", "Roses", "So Fresh, So Clean" and "Elevators (Me & You)", among others.
 Their fifth, a double album titled Speakerboxxx/The Love Below (2003), won three Grammy Awards and contained a solo single performed by Patton: "The Way You Move" (featuring Sleepy Brown), which peaked atop the Billboard Hot 100 and was named the 22nd most successful song of the 2000s decade by Billboard.
 After the duo split in 2007, he signed with Def Jam Recordings to pursue a solo career; his debut studio album, Sir Lucious Left Foot: The Son of Chico Dusty (2010), peaked at number three on the Billboard 200 and yielded critical acclaim.
 His second and third albums, Vicious Lies and Dangerous Rumors (2012) and Boomiverse (2017), were both met with continued praise and moderate commercial reception.

 His spin-off projects include a collaborative recording outfit with Phantogram, with whom he has released one extended play (2015).
 He formed the now-defunct supergroup Purple Ribbon All-Stars in 2004, which included Janelle Monáe, Bubba Sparxxx, and Killer Mike; the group released two albums until disbanding in 2007.

-in 2025, Big Boi was inducted into Rock and Roll Hall of Fame as a member of Outkast.
+Big Boi performed at the Super Bowl LIII halftime show as a guest of Maroon 5.
+In 2025, he was inducted into the Rock and Roll Hall of Fame as a member of Outkast.